Esri/collector-integration/README.md

 arcgis-collector://?parameter=value&parameter=value
 `

-The rest of this topic describes the various parameters Collector supports.
+The rest of this topic describes the various parameters Collector currently supports.

 ####Open a web map

 This is one of the simplest schemes that can be used.
-The following example url scheme demonstrates how to open a specific map within collector.
+The following example URL scheme demonstrates how to open a specific map within Collector.

-`itemID`: The web map to open within Collector.  (*optional*)
+`itemID`: (*optional*) The web map to open in Collector.

 The following example URL defines opening a web map: